itsjunetime/smserver/README.md

  - DM me the file at u/Janshai on reddit.
 This file may have sensitive information, such as contact phone numbers, so it wouldn't be smart to upload it to a public site.
 Feel free to filter out (with something like regex or by hand) the sensitive information.

 ## Companion App
 There is a [python app](http://github.com/iandwelker/smserver_receiver), based on curses, which I would highly recommend one use in conjunction with this app.
-It is significantly faster than the web interface, much easier to navigate, much more customizable, and handles authenticates for you.
+It is significantly faster than the web interface, much easier to navigate, more easily customizable, and handles authenticates for you.
 You can get it at the link above; it has all the information necessary to get it up and running.
 As always, just ask or open an issue if you have a question.